-Salinity is a measure of salt dissolved in water.
-Salt (in its many forms) arrives in water through both natural and human-induced processes.
+Salinity is a measure of salt dissolved in the water.
+Salt (and its myriad of forms) arrive in water through both natural and human-induced processes.
 Water quality agencies typically measure salinity by measuring chloride or specific conductivity as a surrogate.
 Chloride is a common component of salt and in most cases not concentrated enough to be directly toxic to stream biota, but it is often used as an indicator of urban pollution.
-Sources of chloride include road salt, septic tanks, wastewater systems, animal waste, fertilizers, and some natural sources.
-Additionally, Western landscapes are particularly prone to excess salts and minerals due to the dry climate.
+Sources of chloride include: road salt, septic tanks, wastewater systems, animal waste, fertilizers, and some natural sources.
+Additionally, western landscapes are particularly prone to excess salts and minerals due to the dry climate.
 Furthermore, waters surrounded by areas of higher salt content can be further harmed by certain irrigation practices.